gitlabhq/gitlabhq/doc/administration/reply_by_email.md

-If you also host a public-facing GitLab instance at `hooli.com` and set your incoming email domain to `hooli.com`, an attacker could abuse the "Create new issue by email" feature by using a project's unique address as the email when signing up for Slack, which would send a confirmation email, which would create a new issue on the project owned by the attacker, allowing them to click the confirmation link and validate their account on your company's private Slack instance.
+If you also host a public-facing GitLab instance at `hooli.com` and set your incoming email domain to `hooli.com`, an attacker could abuse the "Create new issue by email" or "Create new merge request by email" features by using a project's unique address as the email when signing up for Slack, which would send a confirmation email, which would create a new issue or merge request on the project owned by the attacker, allowing them to click the confirmation link and validate their account on your company's private Slack instance.

 We recommend receiving incoming email on a subdomain, such as `incoming.hooli.com`, and ensuring that you do not employ any services that